KhizraHanif/Image-DownScaling-Assignment-2/README.md

 To enable SIMD (Single Instruction, Multiple Data) instructions in Visual Studio for this project, follow these steps:                                                   # Steps

-1. **Configure Project Properties:**
+1. **Configure Project Properties:
-   - Right-click on your project in the Solution Explorer.
+   - Right-click on the project in the Solution Explorer.
    - Select "Properties."

 2. **Set Configuration to Release:**